denzildoyle/dwaynecrooks.com/content/blog/posts/2016/06/24/hello-world.md

 Welcome!

-Here you'd find my writings on software development and possibly other random things that may interest me from time to time.
+Here you'd find posts on software development and possibly other random things that may interest me from time to time.

 Stay tuned for more.